Analysis | The Democratic advantage in party identification has gotten a lot wider

 In the past three, the density of independents has increased (including party-leaning independents).
 In four, the density of Republicans and Republican leaners has declined, though more this year than in the others.

 What’s hard to suss out of those numbers is a significant trend reshaping party identification.
-We’ve been skeptics about the idea that a significant number of Republicans switched their party registrations so we may simply not be acknowledging an emerging pattern.
+We’ve been skeptics about the idea that a significant number of Republicans switched their party registrations, so we may simply not be acknowledging an emerging pattern.
 Of course, it’s hard to know if a pattern is actually emerging until it does.

-What we can say is that presentations of the density of support for Trump that leverage that “74 million voters” number elide that nearly 10 percent more people voted for Biden and that arguments that “half the country” didn’t support Biden ignores not only approval polling but the divide in party identification that has existed for some time and is now wider than at any point in almost a decade.
+What we can say is that presentations of the density of support for Trump that leverage that “74 million voters” number elide that nearly 10 percent more people voted for Biden and that arguments that “half the country” didn’t support Biden ignores not only approval polling but also the divide in party identification that has existed for some time and is now wider than at any point in almost a decade.

 The minority should have a voice in decision-making, of course!
 But we should also be honest about when it’s a minority.